j-brand/blackbeetle-frontend/README.md

 - for more infos check out the package.json

-### Featrues to come
+### Features to come

-- Update Nuxt and other Depenencies
+- Update Nuxt and other Dependencies